Abel Maxwell: Biography

 In February 2020, he released his fourth album, Contradictions and presented it for the 1st time at The Alliance française de Toronto to a crowd of media personalities and influential leaders of the GTA, the Greater Toronto Area.'

 In February 2023, he released his fifth album “5 Roses” at the Université de l’Ontario français in front of people of influence, notable media professionals covering local and international news residing in Ontario, New Brunswick and West Africa.

+In June 2026, he released the Single " Demain" and his new EP "Maxwell Jazz Club Pt.1" under The Universal Music Group and Wiser.